johnend/johnend/README.md

 [![Dotfiles](https://github-readme-stats.vercel.app/api/pin/?username=johnend&repo=dots&theme=rose_pine)](https://github.com/johnend/dots)

 Why are my dotfiles featured?
-Well there's a lot of going on there, and if you a terminal based workflow there's almost certainly something you might find useful.
+Well there's a lot of going on there, and if you like a terminal based workflow there's almost certainly something you might find useful.
 I prefer to do as much as possible in the terminal, from playing music via `spotify-player` or managing my repos with `lazygit`.

 My preferred colorschemes are Catppuccin and Rose Pine (usually a combination of both).
 I have a few others intalled for NeoVim but tend to stick with `roseprime` as it is a good contrast with Catppuccin when working in TMUX.